bhuvaneshsel/FacultyOfficeHoursManager/dev-00-0.2/ReadMe.txt

 # Name of application: Office Connect
-# Version: 0.6
+# Version: 0.7

 # who did what:
-1. Eman Naseerkhan - Made Saved Office Hours Schedule UI and worked on displaying data
+1. Eman Naseerkhan - Added delete UI and implemented functionality for Delete
-2. Yogi Chipalkatti - worked on sorting SemesterSchedule by date and timeslot
+2. Yogi Chipalkatti -
-3. Bhuvanesh Selvaraj - Worked on Define Schedule page functionality
+3. Bhuvanesh Selvaraj - Worked on Search Schedule page functionality
-4. Nhat Nguyen - Worked on Define Schedule page UI
+4. Nhat Nguyen - Worked on Search Schedule page UI

 # Any other instruction that users need to know: